caged/maptime/oregon-fire/script.md

 ### Welcome
 A brief intro.
 Who I am.
 What I do.
-Why I make maps.
+Why you should make maps.

 ### What we're going to create
 Describe what we're creating and what we'll learn.